FranciscoGutierrez/LADA/documentation/readme.md

 # Documentation
-The following are useful scripts for the development/deployment of the visualization.
+The following are useful scripts for the development/deployment of the dashboard.

 ## Dealing with database